 One thing we learn on this trip is that each country differs in their strengths and weaknesses and Rwanda, although skilled, lacks aggressiveness on the court.
 After Jama and Masai’s words of wisdom the night before, the campers have showed signs of improvement.

-free dates “They are almost too nice playing the game, but when we put pressure on them, to play more fiercely, they improved” – Jama M.
+married man dating site “They are almost too nice playing the game, but when we put pressure on them, to play more fiercely, they improved” – Jama M.

 After lunch, Masai and some of the team took to the streets to explore some scenic locations in the city.
 Winding through the hills, we arrived at a beautiful cobblestone road surrounded by shops and small houses with a breathtaking view of the city.
 Everywhere in this city has something different and new, while everyone is extremely gentle and friendly.
 Even children stop to say hello, or watch us set up and walk with us down the streets.
 After capturing a few photos, we headed back to the car to continue climbing the mountain, when Masai spotted a young man wearing a Reggie Miller jersey.
 The man was kind enough to take a picture and Masai wished Reggie Miller a happy birthday as it was coincidentally his birthday today.
 Masai found it amazing to see this type of NBA support throughout Africa.